 Down payment requirements

-Conventional loan guidelines require proof of stable income and typically don’t allow income to qualify from someone that doesn’t live in the home.
-The HomeReady and Home Possible programs permit “boarder” income if you can document rental income from someone who has lived with you for a full year.
+→ Conventional income and debt requirements: Conventional lender guidelines set the DTI ratio maximum at 45% with exceptions possible for those with mortgage reserves and higher credit scores.
+As of Aug.
+1, 2023, you’ll also pay a fee at closing if your DTI is over 40%.
+The HomeReady and Home Possible programs permit a portion of “boarder” income if you can document rental income from someone who has lived with you for a full year.
 Income limits apply to both the HomeReady and Home Possible programs.

-→ FHA appraisal guidelines.
-FHA appraisers are required to scrutinize both the value and condition of your home.
+→ FHA appraisal guidelines: FHA appraisers are required to scrutinize both the value and condition of your home.
 The home must meet FHA property requirements, which tend to be more stringent than conventional appraisal guidelines.
 You’ll pay between $300 and $700 for an FHA appraisal — slightly more than the cost of a conventional appraisal.